collapsed-stacks/startups/questions/6026/what-do-i-use-to-value-my-startup.md

 - tagged: `valuation`
 - score: 11

-<p>I'm looking for parameters and approach on how to value my startup, not the actual number.
-This is in US but not in Silicon Valey where things are... different.</p>
+I'm looking for parameters and approach on how to value my startup, not the actual number.
+This is in US but not in Silicon Valey where things are... different.

-<p>In 2010 I've created a niche SaaS cloud-based enterprise software product.
+In 2010 I've created a niche SaaS cloud-based enterprise software product.
 Product got some attention in the industry, but generally it was not very good and I never could even afford to quit my day job to run it full time.
 At its best days it was generating $15k/MRR.
 I've had contractors help me maintain it.
 But overall, the product was going nowhere.
-It was poorly constructed, looked like crap, poorly scaled for large customers, and was branded too narrowly.</p>
+It was poorly constructed, looked like crap, poorly scaled for large customers, and was branded too narrowly.

-<p>A year ago, I finally decided to get very serious about my business.
-I figured since I learned so many lessons, talked to so many customers, gathered contacts in the industry, assembled an email list of 3000+ very relevant signups, understood so much more, I would do well by making another attempt at this.  </p>
+A year ago, I finally decided to get very serious about my business.
+I figured since I learned so many lessons, talked to so many customers, gathered contacts in the industry, assembled an email list of 3000+ very relevant signups, understood so much more, I would do well by making another attempt at this.

-<p>I decided to replatform, redesign, and rebrand.
-Since I saved up a bunch of cash when I was earning double/triple salary, I've hired a good contractor team to help me build a new product.</p>
+I decided to replatform, redesign, and rebrand.
+Since I saved up a bunch of cash when I was earning double/triple salary, I've hired a good contractor team to help me build a new product.

-<p>Result after 9-10 months of very hard work: new product is beatiful; works very well; scales nicely; and is architected for rapid growth.
+Result after 9-10 months of very hard work: new product is beatiful; works very well; scales nicely; and is architected for rapid growth.
 It offers a ton of great enterprise features and is very well received by customers who try it.
 I'm currently signing up 2 paid customers a week with doing only tiny little bit of SEO and once a month sending a newsletter to my 3.5k mailing list.
 My average MRR for single customer is about $200-250/mo (I expect it to be rising to $300-400/mo with time).
 My product is decently sticky.
-I expect customers to be hanging around for 2-3yrs, on the average.</p>
+I expect customers to be hanging around for 2-3yrs, on the average.

-<p>My current overall MRR is still tiny however, since I started generating revenue in April and was stabilizing.</p>
+My current overall MRR is still tiny however, since I started generating revenue in April and was stabilizing.

-<p>So, cutting to the chase: a non-direct competitor is looking to enter my space and wants to buy my product and probably my talent as well.
+So, cutting to the chase: a non-direct competitor is looking to enter my space and wants to buy my product and probably my talent as well.
 There are some good synergies and I would certainly welcome offloading some of my non-technical responsibilities on those who are more qualified.
 Non-drect competitor is a younger company (10yrs or so), but they've received a decent-sized outside investment (to the tune of 25M) and want to rapidly expand.
 I'm sure they could build a similar product, given enough time, money.
-They also lack some of the SaaS knowledge and expertise that I could bring.</p>
+They also lack some of the SaaS knowledge and expertise that I could bring.

-<p><strong>Question</strong>: how do I price my product fairly?</p>
+**Question**: how do I price my product fairly?